KATHIR1611/Logical-operation/README.md

 ## RESULT:

-Thus the logical operation was performed by Arduino UNO controller
+Thus the logical operation was performed by Arduino UNO controller.